 Intentional plagiarism is a form of intellectual theft that violates widely recognized principles of academic integrity as well as the Honor Code.
 Such plagiarism may subject the student to appropriate disciplinary action administered through the university Office of Honor, in addition to academic sanctions that may be applied by an instructor.
-Inadvertent plagiarism, whereas not in violation of the Honor Code, is nevertheless a form of intellectual carelessness that is unacceptable in the academic community.
-Plagiarism of any kind is completely contrary to the established practices of higher education, where all members of the university are expected to acknowledge the original intellectual work of others that is included in one's own work.
+Inadvertent plagiarism, which may not be a violation of the Honor Code, is nevertheless a form of intellectual carelessness that is unacceptable in the academic community.
+Plagiarism of any kind is completely contrary to the established practices of higher education where all members of the university are expected to acknowledge the original intellectual work of others that is included in their own work.
 In some cases, plagiarism may also involve violations of copyright law.

-Inadvertent plagiarism involves the inappropriate, but non deliberate, use of another's words, ideas, or data without proper attribution.
-Inadvertent plagiarism usually results from an ignorant failure to follow established rules for documenting sources or from simply being insufficiently careful in research and writing.
-Although not a violation of the Honor Code, inadvertent plagiarism is a form of academic misconduct for which an instructor can impose appropriate academic sanctions.
+Inadvertent plagiarism involves the inappropriate, but nondeliberate, use of another's words, ideas, or data without proper attribution.
+Inadvertent plagiarism usually results from an ignorant failure to follow established rules for documenting sources or from simply not being sufficiently careful in research and writing.
+Inadvertent plagiarism is not a violation of the Honor Code, but it is a form of academic misconduct for which an instructor can impose appropriate academic sanctions.
 Students who are in doubt as to whether they are providing proper attribution have the responsibility to consult with their instructor and obtain guidance.

 Fabrication or Falsification

-Fabrication or falsification is a form of dishonesty where a student invents or distorts the origin or content of information used as authority.
+Fabrication or falsification is a form of dishonesty where a student invents or distorts the origin or content of information.
 Examples include:

 - Citing a source that does not exist.

-- Attributing to a source ideas and information not included in the source.
+- Attributing to a source ideas and information that are not included in the source.